 Tickets

 On sale now are single game tickets, season tickets, membership access plans and group seating.
-Ticket prices have been lowered for the 2023 season, with single game reserved seats starting at $11 per ticket and berm seating costing $4 for youth and $8 for adults.
+2024 ticket prices start at $14 for single game reserved seats and $10 per ticket for berm seating ($5 for youth).

 Stock up on Wind Surge gear at the Team Store at the River Plaza entrance along McLean Blvd.
 The Team Store is open Monday through Friday from 9 a.m. to 5 p.m. and also Saturday 10 a.m. to 2 p.m. when the team is playing at home.
 The Team Store along the first base line on the concourse is open to fans in attendance during all Wind Surge games.
 You can also shop their official online store.